Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: mesh topologies

-For all topologies, a significant speedup occurred for all values of $\bar{p_e}$, with a maximum at an intermediate value of $\bar{p_e}$ depending on the topology.
-For the topologies tested the maximum speedup occurred between $0.28<\bar{p_e}<0.52$.
-The benefit of using the MP-P protocol was found to be reduced for both high and low $\bar{p_e}$.
-For high $\bar{p_e}$ the SP protocol was sufficient to obtain a relatively high ER, hence the possible speedup for the MP-P protocol decreased relatively.
-Similarly, for very low $\bar{p_e}$, we suggest that routing will predominately succeed along the minimum distance path in $G'$, as longer paths will exist with a significantly lower likelihood.
+For all topologies, a significant speedup occurred for all values of $\bar{p_e}$, with a maximum at an intermediate value of $\bar{p_e}$.
+Depending on topology, the maximum speedup was observed between $0.28<\bar{p_e}<0.53$.
+For the Grid-6 network, the maximum speedup occurred at $\bar{p_e}=0.52$, close to the percolation threshold for this topology.
+The speedup achieved by the MP-P protocol was found to be reduced for both high and low $\bar{p_e}$.
+For high $\bar{p_e}$ the SP protocol was sufficient to obtain a high DR, hence the relative speedup achievable for the MP-P protocol decreased.
+Similarly, for very low $\bar{p_e}$, we suggest that routing will predominately succeed along the minimum distance tree in $G'$, as longer trees will exist with a significantly lower likelihood.
 This also reduces the benefit of the proposed multipath protocols.
-However, the results suggest a significant ER improvement will still be achieved for low $\bar{p_e}$.
-At intermediate values of $\bar{p_e}, $ there was sufficient redundancy in the edge distribution of graph $G'$, such that a route was likely to be found by the multipath protocol.
-Thus, the SP protocol has a much reduced ER as in contrast, any entanglement link failure along the route prevents a GHZ state from being generated.
-Further, it was found the magnitude of the speedup was also less than for the grid topology in Section \ref{sec:mem}.
-This is due to the choice of users rather than the effect of topology.
-As routing was performed between randomly selected users, rather than between corner nodes, the shorter average path length means the SP protocol achieves a higher ER, but as shown, path length does not significantly affect the ER of the MP protocols. \\
+However, the results suggest a significant DR improvement will still be achieved for low $\bar{p_e}$.
+At intermediate values of $\bar{p_e}, $ there was sufficient redundancy in the edge distribution of the subgraph $G'$, such that routing succeeded with a high rate for multipath protocol.
+In contrast, the SP protocol has a much reduced DR as a single entanglement link failure along the route prevents a GHZ state from being generated.
+The magnitude of the speedup was found to be lower compared to that seen in \hbox{Fig. \ref{fig:heat}}.
+This is primarily due to the choice of users rather than a feature of the topologies.
+By using randomly located users, instead of users in distantly located nodes, the average distance between users was lower and hence the magnitude of the speedup was reduced.